-- i. be familiarized with some of the seminal works on colonialism. - ii. be acquainted with the key concepts of postcolonial literary theory. - iii. understand, analyse and evaluate the texts using postcolonial theory.
+- i. been familiarised with some of the seminal works on colonialism. - ii. been acquainted with the key concepts of postcolonial literary theory. - iii. the ability to understand, analyse and evaluate the texts using postcolonial theory.

 Literary Terms and Concepts: Colony, Colonialism, Diaspora, Orientalism, Negritude, Mimicry, Ambivalence, Hybridity, Decolonisation, Subject and Subjectivity, Nationalism, Third World Women and Subaltern.